-In 2023, as part of Arte en Acción-a collective of Latine artists and activists who live and work in Northfield-at the request of the City of Northfield crafted a multi-faceted public art project that connected community members to one another, while placing an emphasis on Latine voices.
-As part of this effort, Rocky Casillas Aguirre launched a poster campaign titled "Querido, Northfield" or "Dear, Northfield" and interviewed over 100 Latine residents, asking them: "If you could write a letter to the people who govern our city, what would you tell them?"
+In 2023, as part of Arte en Acción - a collective of Latine artists and activists who live and work in Northfield - at the request of the City of Northfield crafted a multi-faceted public art project that connected community members to one another, while placing an emphasis on Latine voices.
+My contribution to this effort was a campaign titled "Dear, Northfield."
+Over 100 Latine residents were asked "if you could write a letter to the people who govern our city, what would you tell them?"

-The campaign aimed to raise awareness on the challenges Latines face in our town through large posters that visually represent six recurring themes Latines are concerned about daily: transportation, housing, visibility, food access, language barriers, and community isolation.
-To encourage Latines to speak freely, their quotes were anonymously shared, along with statistics uplifting the voices and contributions of Latines to our country and community.
+The campaign aimed to raise awareness on the challenges Latines face in our town, through posters that visually represented six recurring themes Latines were concerned about: transportation, housing, visibility, food access, language barriers, and community isolation.
+The posters include anonymous quotes and statistics uplifting the voices and contributions of Latines to our country.

-The following year, the City of Northfield proposed a continuation of this project, with a new set of color illustrations.
-This time, seeking to answer the questions: "What do Latine community members dream of?
+This proposal is a continuation of this effort, with a new set of color illustrations, seeking to answer the question, "What do Latine community members dream of?
 What is their vision of Northfield?"
-The hope in returning to the Latine community for this conversation was that the City would gain insight on both the challenges and possible solutions to help improve the lives of Latine residents.

-Over 2,000 Latines live in Northfield, Minnesota-an estimated 10% of the city's population.
-Most Latine families are segregated into apartments and mobile home parks on the north side of the Cannon River, making it more difficult for them to access important services and resources.
-Latines are the largest minority demographic in town, yet often remain invisible to the greater population.
-Dozens of Latine artists, farmers, entrepreneurs, parents, youth, and elders were asked to dream about what would make Northfield feel more inclusive.
-Their responses were shared once more visually through posters displayed at City Hall.
-Additionally, all of the illustrations produced through this effort will be included in Northfield's Comprehensive Plan.
+Over 2,000 Latines live in Northfield, Minn an estimated 10% of the city's population.
+The majority of Latine families are segregated into apartments and mobile home parks on the north side of the Cannon River, making it more difficult for them to access important services and resources.
+Latines make up the largest minority demographic in Northfield yet often remain invisible to the greater population.
+I met with over 100 local Latine artists, farmers, entrepreneurs, parents, youth and elders, to uplift their voices once more.
+Their hopes for the future are documented through this second set of six illustrations that include anonymous quotes.
+In addition to communicating these challenges, the campaign is also meant to celebrate the aspirations and enormous contributions Latines make to greater Northfield every day.

-Rocky Casillas Aguirre is a Latino artist, originally from Tijuana, Mexico, Rocky grew up in Northfield and has been part of the community for more than 20 years.
-Creating art that promotes social justice is one of his greatest passions and what he devotes his artistic career to doing, as the owner of Rokaturas-an art studio, business, and brand on a mission to help youth struggling with mental health.
+The campaign was launched by local, Latine artist Rocky Casillas Aguirre.
+Originally from Tijuana, Mexico, Rocky grew up in Northfield and has been part of the community for more than 20 years.
+Creating art for justice is one of his greatest passions and what he devotes his artistic career to doing, as the Owner of Rokaturas - an art studio, business and brand on a mission to help youth struggling with mental health.

-This project was made possible by the City of Northfield Art in Public Places Program, funded through the 1% for the Arts.
+This project was made possible by the City of Northfield Art in Public Places Program, funded through the Percent for the Arts.